How I Helped a Business Optimize Their Google Ads

 But as I dug deeper, I saw an opportunity to transform their campaign from “good enough” into something that could truly drive new clients to their business.

-The first thing I noticed was that their ads were missing some key pieces.
+The first thing I noticed was that their ads setup was missing some key pieces.
 For starters, there was no way to measure what happened after someone clicked on an ad.
 Conversion tracking hadn’t been set up, so there was no way to tell if those clicks led to sign-ups, contact form submissions, or any other meaningful action.
 It’s like running a sales campaign and never finding out how many people bought something.

 Another issue was the structure of the ads themselves.
 Everything was running through a single ad and ad group, all of which pointed to their homepage.
 While this kind of setup can work as a starting point, it’s not ideal for targeting specific audiences.
 Imagine searching for “self-defense classes” and landing on a generic homepage with no mention of self-defense—it’s a missed opportunity to connect with a potential client.